NoriSte/feature-first-hasura-console-poc/README.md

 3. Are the customers in Cloud?
 Let's tell them "Go to the Cloud dashboard and set everything Prometheus"

+## Three levels of abstraction

+1. The `useIsFeatureEnabled`/`<IsFeatureEnabled />` APIs: used maybe 95% of the times
+2. The `features.ts` module: used maybe 5% of the times, every time we need to add a new feature or get an existing feature controlled by the `useIsFeatureEnabled`/`<IsFeatureEnabled />` APIs
+3. The `compatibility.ts`/`store.ts` modules: used maybe 1% of the times, only when we need to add one more async source Hasura plan info

 ## FAQ